Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Introduction

+\cite{Papaspiliopoulos:2023} extend the collapsed Gibbs sampler to obtain scalable Bayesian inference in generalized linear mixed models with crossed random effects using a reparameterization called local centering.
+They include an intercept and $K\ge2$ crossed random effects, while also discussing how fixed effects could be incorporated.
+Their approach requires a stringent balance assumption.
+For our data we would need $\nid =N/C$ for all rows $i=1,\dots,R$ and $\ndj=N/R$ for all $j=1,\dots,C$.
+With this condition, their cost per iteration is $O(N+R+C)$ in our notation.
+The total cost is this cost per iteration times a relaxation time.
+For $K=2$ random effects and a discrete response like we have, they introduce an auxiliary relaxation time $\taux$ and show in Theorem 1 that the cost is $O[\max(N,R+C)\min\{2N/(R+C),\taux\}]$.
+Our problem has $\max(R,C)\ll N$ and then their cost is linear in $N$ if and only if $\taux=O(1)$.
+They get $\taux=O(1)$ when the observation pattern is uniformly distributed over all patterns with $\nid=N/C$ and $\ndj=N/R$.
+Both $R$ and $C$ much grow linearly with $N$.
+They then require $\nid=O(1)$ and $\ndj=O(1)$.

+Our balance criteria are minimal.
+Our main results require $\max(\max_i\nid,\max_j\ndj)/N=o(1)$.
+Both $R$ and $C$ can grow with $N$ at different rates.
+Our simulations, but not our theory, use a balance condition with nearly equal values among the $\nid$ and nearly equal values among the $\ndj$.

+We study the probit model because its Gaussian latent variable is a good match for Gaussian random effects.
+The probit and logit link functions are nearly proportional outside of tail regions \citep[pp.~246--247]{agresti:2002}, and so they often give similar results.

-One of the main open questions in generalized linear mixed models, like the ones we consider here, is at what rate do the estimates converge?
-Intuitively one might expect $\mathcal O(N^{-1/2})$ or $\mathcal O(\min\{R,C\}^{-1/2})$.
-In some settings different parameters converge at different rates.
-See \cite{jiang:2013} for some discussion.
-It was only comparatively recently that consistency of $\hat\beta$ for the maximum likelihood estimate was proved in some generalized linear mixed models.
-This is also due to \cite{jiang:2013}.
+Crossed models also differ from hierarchical models in that it is only recently that the maximum likelihood estimate for generalized linear mixed models has been shown to be consistent for crossed random effects.
+This was accomplished by the subset argument of \cite{jiang:2013} showing that the score equations have a root that is consistent for the parameter.
+One of the main open questions in generalized linear mixed models, like the ones we consider here, is at what rate do the estimators of the model parameters converge?
+Intuitively one might expect $O(N^{-1/2})$ or $O\{\min(R,C)^{-1/2}\}$, in accordance with the results valid for nested designs \citep{jiang2022usable}.
+In some settings estimators for different parameters converge at different rates.
+See \cite{jiang:2013} for some discussion and \cite{lyu:siss:wels:2024} for recent work assuming balanced sampling.